What is Cricut transfer tape?

 These items are helpful in getting great results when you are using adhesive vinyl:

 Okay, so let’s get started.

-After you’ve cut vinyl, you know it’s time to ‘WEED!’
+After you’ve cut vinyl, it’s time to ‘WEED!’
 Weeding is where you remove the outside pieces from what you cut using a hook from the Cricut Tool Kit.